News International phone hacking scandal: Operation Motorman

 In 2002, under the title Operation Motorman, the Information Commissioner's Office raided the offices of various newspapers and private investigators, looking for details of personal information kept on unregistered computer databases.
 The operation uncovered numerous invoices addressed to newspapers and magazines, which detailed prices for the provision of personal information.
 A total of 305 journalists, working for at least 30 publications, were identified as purchasing confidential information from private investigators.
 The ICO raided a private investigator named John Boyall, whose specialty was acquiring information from confidential databases.
 Glenn Mulcaire had been Boyall's assistant, until the autumn of 2001 when the News of the World's assistant editor, Greg Miskiw gave him a full-time contract to do work for the newspaper.
 When the ICO raided Boyall's premises in November 2002 they seized documents that led them to the premises of another private investigator, Steve Whittamore.
-There they found "more than 13,000 requests for confidential information from newspapers and magazines."
-This established that confidential information was illegally acquired from telephone companies, the Driver & Vehicle Licensing Agency and the Police National Computer.
+There they found "more than 13,000 requests for confidential information from newspapers and magazines".
+This established that confidential information was illegally acquired from telephone companies, the DVLA and the Police National Computer.
 "Media, especially newspapers, insurance companies and local authorities chasing council tax arrears all appear in the sales ledger" of the agency.
 Whittamore's network gave him access to confidential records at telephone companies, banks, post offices, hotels, theatres, and prisons, including BT Group, Crédit Lyonnais, Goldman Sachs, Hang Seng Bank, Glen Parva prison, and Stocken prison.

 Although the ICO issued two reports, "What price privacy?" in May 2006 and "What price privacy now?" in December 2006, much of the information obtained through Operation Motorman was not made public.
 Although there was evidence of many people being engaged in illegal activity, relatively few were questioned.
 Operation Motorman's lead investigator said in 2006 that "his team were told not to interview journalists involved.
-The investigator...accused authorities of being too 'frightened' to tackle journalists."
+The investigator ... accused authorities of being too 'frightened' to tackle journalists."
 The newspaper with the highest number of requests was the Daily Mail with 952 transactions by 58 journalists; the News of the World came fifth in the table, with 182 transactions from 19 journalists.
 The Daily Mail rejected the accusations within the report insisting it only used private investigators to confirm public information, such as dates of birth.